 So how do you warm up your email account?
 One of my top-recommended cold email outreach tools, Lemlist, offers a service called “lemwarm” that automatically takes care of the warming-up process for you.
 Unfortunately, they don’t offer it on their free trial, so you have to upgrade to a paid plan to access it.
 I went ahead and did so, and it’s pretty great.

 It basically just automatically sends and replies to other people using the lemwarm process for you, completely automatically.
 It ramps up that activity over time, to make it look like natural human activity.
 You could do this manually by sending emails to friends, colleagues, etc. every day (and asking them to reply to your emails so they seem real), or you could just pony up $29 and let Lemlist take care of it for you (that’s what I did).

 The Lemwarm dashboard, showing me how many emails have been sent and received automatically by the system, along with other deliverability metrics.

-That’s 3 months.
+Ouch.
+That’s 1-3 months.
 It sucks, because I know you want to get started with cold outreach right now.
 But let’s do this right and wait 12 weeks so we don’t have to start this whole process over.

 Here’s a good article that goes a bit more in-depth about warming up your email address before you start using it for real cold outreach.